MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/choose-and-configure-columns.md

  As you add columns, you will increase the width of the view.
 If the width of the view exceeds the space available to show it in the page, horizontal scrollbars will allow people to scroll and see the hidden columns.

 > [!TIP]
->  If your view filters on data for a certain column so that only records with a certain value are shown, don’t include that column in the view.
-For example, if you are only showing active records, don’t include the status column in the view.
-Instead, name the view to indicate that all the records shown in the view are active.
+>  If your view filters on data for a certain column so that only rows with a certain value are shown, don’t include that column in the view.
+For example, if you are only showing active rows, don’t include the status column in the view.
+Instead, name the view to indicate that all the rows shown in the view are active.

 > [!NOTE]
 >  When you add columns to Lookup views for updated tables, only the first three columns will be displayed.